Why is Visual Discrimination Important?

 Why is Visual Discrimination Important for Reading?

-Similarly to the trained eye, it seems easy to identify letters like “h, n, r,” but to a child learning to read and write, these letters all may look ‘about the same.’
+Similarly to the trained eye, it seems easy to identify letters like “h, n, r,” but to a child learning to read and write, these letters may all look “about the same.”
 These skills need to be taught and practiced.

 Visual Discrimination:

-Visual Discrimination activities like sorting by size, shape, and color strengthen a child’s observational skills.
+Visual Discrimination activities, like sorting by size, shape, and color, strengthen a child’s observational skills.
 These tasks provide opportunities for the brain to interpret and process visual information.

 Visual Discrimination “is a general term for visual skills that require the ability to detect specific features of an object, to recognize it, to match, or duplicate it, and to categorize it.”
 (The FREE Dictionary by Farlex)